Aryan-Sajith/Aryan-Sajith/README.md

 - 👋 Hi, I’m @Aryan-Sajith, a UMass Amherst student.
-- 👀 I’m interested in software engineering, video-games, sports, and more!
+- 👀 I’m an academic wizard, software engineer, mathematician, video-gamer, and more!
-- 🌱 I’m currently working on a 2d space shooter game alongside delving into AI & Machine Learning!
+- 🌱 I’m currently working on data structures and algorithms alongside AI & ML.
 - 💞️ I’m open to collaboration on coding, science, math, engineering, or any STEM projects
 - 📫 Email at aryan.sajith14@gmail.com if you have anything cool or interesting.